JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   }
 }
 ```
-Let's provision our instnace with:
+Let's provision our instance with:
 ```
 terraform plan

 tearraform apply
 ```

-Our instance has been provisioned with all the predifined resources as below:<p>
+Our instance has been provisioned with all the predefined resources as below:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/667227c2-b144-4141-b554-018a3ad80371)<p>

 Now, let's try to SSH into our instance.
-As explained earlier, we can get all the information of our infrastructure by runing:
+As explained earlier, we can get all the information on our infrastructure by running:
 ```
 terraform show
 ```
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/ec871474-99c4-4b00-b4bc-ceea1560a166)

-Succesffuly ssh into the instance:<p>
+Successfully ssh into the instance:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/7236daa0-df2b-4421-9a10-b67f5ad98a07)<p>

-Let's confirm if a docker contanier was also installed:<p>
+Let's confirm if a docker container was also installed:<p>
 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/78dc5a92-90e1-4a09-a0f7-705ea5d18076)<p>
-The conatainer was successfully installed.
+The container was successfully installed.

 ## Setting Configuration Files to Connect VScode to EC2 Instance
 We can configure files to connect to our instance from VScode.
-Conventionally, we would just use the **public IP address** from our insyance with the key pair downloaded when creating an instance to do the ssh connecting.
-Here, the aim to to ssh our instance with a **Remote SSH** from VScode.
-First, we will create a **template files**.
+Conventionally, we would just use the **public IP address** from our instance with the key pair downloaded when creating an instance to do the ssh connecting.
+Here, the aim to ssh our instance with a **Remote SSH** from VScode.
+First, we will create a **template file**.

 In VScode, we will create new files (in the directory with the main.tf) and add the configuration.